featurecat/go-dataset/README.md

 # Fox Go Dataset
 This repository contains 21.1 million [go](https://en.wikipedia.org/wiki/Go_(game)) games, downloaded from all ranks on the [Fox Go server](http://www.foxwq.com/).
 They might be useful for:
 - analyzing how human Go style has changed from 2012-2019, with the recent adoption of AI-inspired moves
-- building a database of go openings
+- building a database of Go openings
 - designing AIs that play with human style at a specific level

 The download process took a few hours.
 The entire Fox Go dataset is much larger, but I couldn't manage to download everything in the few hours.
 Open the archives with [7-zip](http://www.7-zip.org/).
 Make sure to use the Extract button instead of drag and drop.
 The total repository size is 10.6 GB.
 Archives of a specific rank may also be downloaded individually through the github web interface.